Dope discography

-The American rock band Dope has released seven studio albums, one compilation album and 20 singles.
-The band released its first two studio albums on record label Epic Records, the next two on Artemis Records and their most recent album on Koch Records.
-The band's songs have appeared on movies, TV shows and video games.
-A song from their first album, Felons and Revolutionaries appeared in the movie The Fast and the Furious.
+American industrial metal band Dope has released seven studio albums, one compilation album, and 20 singles.
+The band released its first two studio albums on record label Epic Records, the next two on Artemis Records, and their most recent album on Koch Records.
+The band's songs have appeared in movies, TV shows, and video games.
+A song from their first album, Felons and Revolutionaries, appeared in the movie The Fast and the Furious.
 They also recorded WWE chairman Vince McMahon's theme song, "No Chance in Hell".
 Five songs from American Apathy feature in the video game MTX Mototrax.
 Their song "Nothing for Me Here", from their album No Regrets, is featured in the video game Guitar Hero III: Legends of Rock.